U.S. charges ex-Audi manager in emissions cheating case

+BERLIN German carmaker BMW wants to cut 1 billion euros ($1.14 billion) in indirect procurement costs by 2019, BMW head of production Markus Duesmann told the Handelsblatt daily.

-WASHINGTON The U.S. Justice Department on Thursday said it has charged a former Audi manager with directing employees at the company, a division of Volkswagen AG, to design software to cheat U.S. emissions tests in thousands of Audi diesel cars.
+WASHINGTON The U.S. Justice Department said on Thursday it charged a former Audi manager with directing employees at the company, a division of Volkswagen AG (VOWG_p.DE), to design software to cheat U.S. emissions tests in thousands of Audi diesel cars.

 Giovanni Pamio, an Italian citizen, was charged with conspiracy to defraud the United States, wire fraud, and violation of the Clean Air Act, the Justice Department said in a news release.

-The complaint released Thursday evening says U.S. authorities had help from an unidentified Audi employee who works in the German luxury brand's diesel engine development department.
-The witness is cooperating with U.S. authorities, and in return U.S. authorities have agreed not prosecute the person.
+The complaint released on Thursday evening said U.S. authorities had help from an unidentified Audi employee who works in the German luxury brand's diesel engine development department.
+The witness is cooperating with U.S. authorities, and they agreed in return not to prosecute the person.

-U.S. prosecutors charge in their complaint that Pamio ignored or suppressed those warnings, and ordered subordinates to send false information to American regulators stating that the Audi diesels did not contain systems designed to defeat federal clean air tests.
+U.S. prosecutors charged in their complaint that Pamio ignored or suppressed those warnings, and ordered subordinates to send false information to American regulators stating that Audi's "clean diesels" did not use technology designed to cheat federal pollution tests.

-The complaint says that in October 2013, Pamio ordered his subordinates to prepare a presentation for a "then-senior executive and member of Audi's brand management board" describing in detail the technology used to limit an engine's consumption of a urea formula designed to scrub pollutants from the exhaust.
-The presentation covered "the function's problematic characteristics," the complaint states.
+The complaint said that in October 2013, Pamio ordered his subordinates to prepare a presentation for a "then-senior executive and member of Audi's brand management board" describing in detail the technology used to limit an engine's consumption of a urea formula, called AdBlue, designed to scrub pollutants from the exhaust.

+Audi employees feared that an AdBlue tank big enough to require refills only every 10,000 miles (16,000 km) would "interfere with features considered to be attractive to customers, such as a high-end sound system," according to the government's complaint.

 VW in September 2015 admitted using sophisticated secret software in its cars to cheat exhaust emissions tests and pleaded guilty in March in a U.S. court to three felonies in connection with the scandal.